golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

     files](https://docs.zephyrproject.org/latest/build/kconfig/setting.html#the-initial-configuration)
     that have already been added to the build.

-    All project-level configuraiton should be placed in `prj.conf`, which is persistent across build operations and should be added to your Git repository.
+    All project-level configuration should be placed in `prj.conf`, which is persistent across build operations and should be added to your Git repository.
 Any board-level configuration should be placed in the `boards/<boardname>.conf` files to be included in the build.